Last Updated on: 29th September 2023, 10:40 pm

 Before we move on from the philosophies of feng shui, mirrors aren’t considered problematic, but we need to consider where they’re placed.

-Instead of beside your bed, apply mirrors to a bedroom using these criteria:
+Instead of beside your bed, position mirrors in a bedroom based on these criteria:

 - Avoid hanging mirrors over sofas or chairs, though facing them is okay.